Platform-OS/pos-module-user/README.md

 function profile = 'modules/user/helpers/current_profile'
 ```

 This command is implemented in `modules/user/public/lib/helpers/current_profile.liquid`.
-When you investigate the file, you'll notice that it not only loads the user's profile information from the database but also extends the profile's roles with either [authenticated](#authenticated-role) or [anonymous](#anonymous-role) if the user is not currently logged in.
+When you investigate the file, you'll notice that it not only loads the user's profile information from the database but also extends the profile's roles.
+If the user is logged in, the helper adds the [authenticated](#authenticated-role) role.
+If not, it adds the [anonymous](#anonymous-role) role instead.
 The user object is also available under profile.user when the user is logged in.

 ##### Current profile in Layouts